 To further enhance the lace effect you can use a damp paintbrush to create a feathered look using the brush embroidery technique, similar to the featured wedding cake at the top of this page (top left) by Australian cake superstars, Sweet Art.
 Fiona Pearse of Icing Bliss has a great tutorial here on brush embroidery.

-Advertisement: Learn lace piping techniques and how to pipe lettering on a cake with piping expert Helen Mansey in her online class with 50% OFF here: Elegant Techniques for Flawless Cakes.
+Advertisement: Learn lace piping techniques and how to pipe lettering on a cake with piping expert Helen Mansey in her online class here: Elegant Techniques for Flawless Cakes.

 More Ideas with Lace – Lace Borders

 Once you’ve piped your lace pattern, you can enhance it further by adding a border.
 We have a beautiful example on the right by the fabulous UK wedding cake designer, Jen’s Cakery .
 This design uses a very simple border cut with a garret frill cutter and textured with a frilling tool.
 The frill is then attached to the bottom of each tier in a garland pattern and a row of dots is piped above the garland.
 Care needs to be taken when attaching a garland frill in this style so that it sits a few millimetres above the base of the cake and doesn’t get damaged when assembling the cake tiers at a later stage.
 Another simple example can be found at our earlier post: Lace Piping with Simple Scalloped Edge.